Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_exercise.md

 ### Development/Packaging Environment

 Please do all the development inside a Docker container.
 The Docker container is based on the image built from the recipe provided in the [exercise repository](https://github.com/Simulation-Software-Engineering/spack-exercise).
-You can find the recipe of the image inside the `docker/` directory of [the example code on GitHub](https://github.com/Simulation-Software-Engineering/spack-exercise).
+You can find the recipe of the image inside the `docker/` directory.
 The image itself is based on Ubuntu 20.04 and has the Boost dependency preinstalled.
 Additionally, Spack has been set up in the recipe.
-Two editors `vim` and `nano` preinstalled.
+Two editors `vim` and `nano` are preinstalled.
 If you want to install further software in your container you are free to do so.

 ### Packaging Steps